 Experiments in Structural Rigidity – Best Bang for Buck Bracing

-The TR Lane GPV did its job, but even on the wet mud it managed to buckle with the impact and frankly wasn’t far off failing completely – I honestly don’t think it would have faired well if the hit was on tarmac or concrete.
+The TR Lane GPV did its job.
+But even on the wet mud it managed to buckle with the impact and frankly wasn’t far off failing completely – I honestly don’t think it would have fared well if the hit was on tarmac or concrete.

 So, the choice was made to look at GC Fabs, Winston already had a GCR2 installed and we all admired how well designed it was – taking into consideration the fact that if you are very tall the bar does come a little close to comfort to your head but there are ways around this if you’re below 6ft this shouldn’t be a problem at all.